 Albion Oxidation Process

-The Company is focussed on the utilisation of the Albion Oxidation Process which was developed in Australia and is patented by a subsidiary of global mining group, Glencore PLC.
+The Albion Oxidation Process which was developed in Australia and is patented by a subsidiary of global mining group, Glencore PLC.

 The Albion Process is an atmospheric leaching process used to oxidise refractory gold sulphide mineral concentrates.
-Such sulphide minerals are typical of the refractory gold mineralisation found throughout China, the Iberian Peninsula, and various regions in Latin America which are PanTerra Gold’s principal targets.
+Such sulphide minerals are typical of the refractory gold mineralisation found worldwide and in particular throughout China, the Iberian Peninsula, and various regions in Latin America.

 within an IsaMill